-Orthopedic Oncologists who work in academic settings or research institutions may have lower salaries than those who work in private practice or hospitals.
-Additionally, those with more experience or who have completed advanced training such as a fellowship may earn higher salaries.
+Orthopedic Oncologists in academic settings or research institutions may have lower salaries than those in private practice or hospitals.
+Additionally, those with more experience or who have completed advanced training, such as a fellowship, may earn higher salaries.

-It’s important to note that the salary of an Orthopedic Oncologist is typically higher than that of a general orthopedic surgeon, due to the specialized expertise required for the diagnosis and treatment of bone and soft tissue cancers.
+It’s important to note that the salary of an Orthopedic Oncologist is typically higher than that of a general orthopedic surgeon due to the specialized expertise required for diagnosing and treating bone and soft tissue cancers.

 Find the Best Orthopedic Oncologist Near You